 |Edit a published article as a new draft||Delete a draft article|

 |Edit a draft article|

-Snap-ins chat allows customers to get quick answers to their questions by chatting with an agent while browsing your site.
-So, it’s a great idea to add the Snap-ins chat widget to your website!
-Snap-ins chat uses Live Agent, but in Lightning Experience you have a simpler setup on the Service Console.
+Embedded chat allows customers to get quick answers to their questions by chatting with an agent while browsing your site.
+So, it’s a great idea to add the Embedded chat widget to your website!
+Embedded chat uses the original Chat configuration, but in Lightning Experience you have a simpler setup on the Service Console.

 What the customer sees: the chat widget button sits on your web page, and when someone has a question, they simply click the button to launch the chat.

 Customers fill out the brief pre-chat form, which helps agents gather basic information about the customer, like their contact information and their needs.

 Customers can chat while viewing your web page, and they can minimize the chat window whenever it’s in their way.
 The chat widget persists across your web pages so customers can keep browsing while chatting with an agent.

 This example shows what support agents see when they chat with customers via Embedded chat.
 Embedded chat sits directly in the Service Console, allowing a quick and easy response to customers.